weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-google.md

 ### Google MakerSuite

-At the time of writing (November 2023), MakerSuite is not available in all regions.
+MakerSuite may not be available in all regions.
 See [this page](https://developers.generativeai.google/available_regions) for the latest information.

 #### API key for MakerSuite users

 You can obtain an API key by logging in to your MakerSuite account and creating an API key.
 This is the key to pass on to Weaviate.
-This key does not have an expiry date.
+This key does not have an expiration date.

 #### `apiEndpoint` for MakerSuite users